HL7/cqf-recommendations/input/pagecontent/documentation-approach-09-methods-of-implementation.md

 Note that although these elements are described by the base _request_ pattern within FHIR, the request resources do not necessarily follow these patterns exactly.
 Variability in use cases and scope of the request resources results in variability in how the request pattern is applied.
 This results in differences in the way the pattern is implemented, but in general, activities in the CPG move through the following basic steps:

 1. Activities are proposed as requests with a status of `draft` and an intent of `proposal`.
-2. Proposals that are accepted move to a status of `active` and an intent of `plan`.
+2. Proposals that are accepted result in a new _request_, linked to the proposal and with a status of `active` and an intent of `plan`.
 3. Proposals that are rejected move to a status of `cancelled`.
-4. Accepted proposals that are _authorized_ move to an intent of `order`
+4. Accepted proposals (plans) that are _authorized_ result in a new _request_, linked to the plan with an intent of `order`
 5. Orders that are _fulfilled_ move to a status of `completed`, and result in the creation of a corresponding _event_ resource.
 6. Events are typically created with a status of `preparation` or `in-progress`, and the `basedOn` element is used to indicate the request the event is fulling
 7. In-progress events that are completed move to a status of `completed`